-It doesn’t always make sense to refinance your current mortgage and here are some guidelines to follow when making that determination on when not to do a refinance in California.
+It doesn’t always make sense to refinance your current mortgage, and here are some guidelines to follow when making that determination on when not to do a refinance.

 We’re not big believers in paying a lot of closing costs.
 It’s important to keep the costs down when doing a refinance.
-If you paying points; make sure you make up the cost to buy down the rate in a reasonable time frame.
-If it takes more than 2-4 years you might want to reconsider paying points.
+If you paying points, make sure you make up the cost to buy down the rate in a reasonable time frame.
+If it takes more than two to four years, you might want to reconsider paying points.

-When you spend thousands of dollars on closing costs make sure you are going to make that money back with a lower payment in a reasonable amount of time.
-And the only person that can determine what a reasonable amount of time is would be the homeowner.
+When you spend thousands of dollars on closing costs, make sure you are going to make that money back with a lower payment in a reasonable amount of time.
+And the only person that can determine what a reasonable amount of time it would be the homeowner.

-If you are looking to do a refinance and switching over to a lower rate adjustable rate mortgage; do not do the loan until you fully understand the loan terms.
-Unfortunately this is major problem with homeowners who refinance into an adjustable rate mortgage.
-If you are not clearly, 100% understanding the terms of the loan don’t do the refinance.
-Stick with a fixed rate mortgage.
+If you are looking to do a refinance and switch over to a lower-rate adjustable-rate mortgage, do not do the loan until you fully understand the loan terms.
+Unfortunately, this is a major problem with homeowners who refinance into an adjustable-rate mortgage.
+If you are not clearly, 100% understand the terms of the loan, don’t do the refinance.
+Stick with a fixed-rate mortgage.

 - When is the first interest rate adjustment?

-- When the interest rate adjusts, how much can it adjust by?
+- When the interest rate adjusts, how much can it adjust?

 - How often can it adjust?

-Your In The Middle Of Remodeling Your Home:
+You’re In The Middle Of Remodeling Your Home

-- If you are improving your home: After the improvements are done will the value of my home increase?
+- If you are improving your home: After the improvements are done, will the value of your home increase?

-Asking the right questions ensures you are in a better positing to determine when not to do a refinance in California.
+Asking the right questions ensures you are in a better position to determine when not to do a refinance.